gopheracademy/gopheracademy-web/content/advent-2016/enigma-emulator-in-go.md

 }
 ```

-The `Reflectors` type for the list, and the GetByID method for reflectors are nearly identical to those of the rotors, so I will not provide them here.
+The `Reflectors` type for the list and the GetByID method for reflectors are
+nearly identical to those of the rotors, so I will not provide them here.

 Lastly, we will need a preset.
-Two reflectors, B and C (with C being rare and almost unused), were used in the M3 machines:
+Two reflectors, B and C (with C being rare and
+almost unused), were used in the M3 machines:

 ```
 var HistoricReflectors = Reflectors{